rar0n/sd-webui-embeddings-queue-helper/README.md

 3. Under **Select Directory** select the folders containing the Embeddings you want to use.
 Or click "All".
    + I suggest to use **Use Custom Embeddings path** (Depending how many embeddings you have or your folder structure)
        + Paste in your folder path of the category of Embedding(s) you want to test / use.
 4. Find the **Embeddings** section below.
-If you've got a lot of folders, you have to scroll down past the end to reach it.
+   + If you've got a lot of folders, you have to scroll down past the "Select Directory" section end to reach it.
-5. Select the **Embeddings** you want to use (or click "All").
+5. Select the **Embedding**(s) you want to use (or click "All").
-6. Generate.
+6. Generate!

 ## Tips